 Add a number line and paper for students to copy numbers and write receipts.

 Save time and grab my Pumpkin Patch Dramatic Play set from my store.
-It has tons of printables, patterns, directions, even more classroom photographs, tips and ticks, prop lists, a parent letter, and more.
+It has tons of printables, patterns, directions, even more, classroom photographs, tips and tricks, prop lists, a parent letter, and more.

 Check out tons of fall activities in action in the blog post below!

 Get a quick tour of the pumpkin patch dramatic play area here.

 LOVE IT?
 PIN IT?